gknocke/Crypt-PKCS10/README.md

 E.g. built-in are `$oid => '2.4.5.3', $longname => 'commonName', $shortname => 'CN'`

+To register a shortname for an existing OID without one, specify `$longname` as `undef`.

+E.g. To register /E for emailAddress, use:
+  `Crypt::PKCS10->registerOID( '1.2.840.113549.1.9.1', undef, 'e' )`

 Generates an exception if any argument is not valid, or is in use.

 Returns **true** otherwise.